GRodrig/Project-CRC/README.md

 - **Number of Race**: number of races ranged from 1 to 4;
 - **Population Size**: number of rows or columns. it will be a square grid (rows * columns) in the board;
-- **Similarity Threshold**: number between 0.0 and 1.0; this number defines how easy is to make the community the happiness of
+- **Similarity Threshold**: number between 0.0 and 1.0; this number defines how easily is to make the community the happy
-- **Neighbourhood Depth**: neighbourhood radius of each individual;
+- **Neighbourhood Depth**: neighbourhood radius of each individual ranged from 1 to 5;
 - **Number of Iterations**: number of iterations ranged from 10 to 500;
-- **Empty Slots Ratio**: number between 0.0 and 1.0 that defines the empty spaces' ratio;
+- **Empty Slots Ratio**: number between 0.1 and 0.9 that defines the empty spaces' ratio;
 - **Races Ratios (X-Z)**: number between 0.0 and 1.0 that defines the races' ratios;

 The **Run Simulation** button starts the simulation, and runs for the number of iterations or until the community is fully happy;